First time tourist in London photographing Tower Bridge

 Paddington

 If you fly into Heathrow, the quickest route into London is the Heathrow Express.
-This brings you to Paddington station, which is not within the most central part of London.
+However, this brings you to Paddington station, which is not within the most central part of London.
 Staying here can still be a good bet if you want to limit your luggage hauling as much as possible.
 You’ll only need to navigate the streets between Paddington and your hotel.

 South Kensington